AtiqurCode/quasar-boilerlate-readmore/README.md

 - Never use/import any `.env` variables in any file/code other than `consts.js`.
 - Never manipulate pinia state directly from any component.
 - Always keep theme in mind.
 Never use any static color other than the colors available in the theme.
+- Don't forget to add `/` before any asset you use from public folder.

 ## Directory structure
 ```bash